espruino/EspruinoDocs/tutorials/Quick Start.md

 * Run **Espruino Web IDE** from Chrome's home screen (or the App Launcher)
 * Click the **Connect/Disconnect** icon in the top left
-* In the window that pops up, make sure the correct serial port is chosen (usually: Highest `COM#` number on Windows, `/dev/tty.usbmodem1234` on Mac, `ttyACM0/ttyUSB0` on Linux).
+* In the window that pops up, make sure the correct serial port is chosen (Usually the highest `COM#` number on Windows, `/dev/tty.usbmodem1234` on Mac, or `ttyACM0/ttyUSB0` on Linux).
 * If you don't see a port or can't get it working, please see [[Troubleshooting]]

 Please click the 'tour' button in the top right of the Web IDE for more information on how to get started.